 Please be very aware that we are not suggesting that people should leave the community.
-We very much understand the long history, rich culture and very long association with your home, and you have made it very clear that you want to stay on Boigu.
+We very much understand the long history, rich culture and very long association with your home, and you have made it very clear that you want to stay on Saibai.
 Our job is to provide as much information as possible for you to make informed decisions, and to help your leaders take your messages to government.
-Without the sort of information provided in this report, questions will always remain about the possibility of elevating the island, or relocating.
-So our job is to provide the information on which decisions, one way or the other, can be made.
-What is clear is that at some time in the near future, decisions will have to be made, and we hope this information can support that decision making.
+Without the sort of information provided in this report, questions will always remain about the possibility of elevating the island or relocating.
+Our job is to provide the information on which decisions, one way or the other, can be made.
+What is clear is that some time in the near future, decisions will have to be made, and we hope this information can support that decision making.

 Everybody knows that it is very difficult to get the money to get things done.
-There has been a lot of talk in the news about how hard it has been to get money to fix some of the problems in the communities that have some of the worst erosion and inundation problems (such as Boigu).
-However, the work that we did in the past for Masig, Poruma, Warraber and Iama and that others did for Boigu and Saibai has meant that we are well prepared to take advantage of any opportunity that comes up.
+There has been a lot of talk in the news about how hard it has been to get money to fix some of the problems in the communities that have some of the worst erosion and inundation problems (such as Saibai).
+However, the work that we did in the past for Masig, Poruma, Warraber and Iama and that others did for Saibai and Boigu has meant that we are well prepared to take advantage of any opportunity that comes up.
 Although it may not always be obvious, based on the work that has happened in these communities already, and the fact that there are Coastal Management Plans that write down what the community have agreed, progress has been made.
 There are now detailed costings for some works, and a number of things that don't cost a lot of money have already happened.
-For Boigu, our work reported here adds to the body of information that must be gathered for applications to governments to be successful.
+For Saibai, our work reported here adds to the body of information that must be gathered for applications to governments to be successful.
 This is part of a process that we understand is long and frustrating for you.
 We hope that you will read over this report, be ready to ask us questions when we visit (or by phone or email), talk to others in your community, and help us come up with a plan that we can then try to make happen!

-2. Boigu
+2. Saibai

-Boigu is a community of approximately 290 people (based on the 2006 census) (SLUP, 2010) approximately 8 km from the Papua New Guinea mainland (Figure 2.1).
-Boigu Island is a flat mud island, approximately 17km long by 6km wide.
-The village (Figure 2.2) is located on the northern shore.
-Boigu has been formed by an accumulation of mud and silt deposited on old coral platforms.
+Saibai is a community of approximately 370 people (based on the 2006 census) (SLUP, 2010) approximately 6 km from the Papua New Guinea mainland (Figure 2.1).
+Saibai Island is a flat mud island, approximately 22km long by 7km wide.
+The village (Figures 2.2 to 2.4) is located on the northwest shore.
+Saibai has been formed by an accumulation of mud and silt deposited on old coral platforms.

-Figure 2.1: Boigu community faces north, and is protected from the southeast winds, and to some degree from the north winds by the Papua New Guinea mainland and relatively shallow water.
+Figure 2.1: Saibai community faces northwest, and is protected from the southeast winds, and to some degree from the north by the Papua New Guinea mainland and relatively shallow water.